andrew-irods/How-To/Eclipse-attach-to-irodsServer.md

 Click "OK".

 After the two dialog boxes disappear, click on "Apply" and "Close" on the remaining dialog box.
-(At that point, you could have started debugging by clicking "Debug" after the "Apply" instead of "Close", but we want to demonstrate how to start the debug session on subsequent runs.
+(At that point, you could have started debugging by clicking "Debug" after the "Apply" instead of "Close", but we want to demonstrate how to start the debug session on subsequent runs, when there's no need to change this debug configuration).

 ![Project Explorer file listing](images/debug-iserver-image8.png "Explorer File Listing")